Citizen Kane (1941)

 Charles Foster Kane: I run a couple of newspapers.
 What do you do?

-Bernstein: Well, it's no trick to make a lot of money... if what you want to do is make a lot of money.
+Mr. Bernstein: Well, it's no trick to make a lot of money if all you want is to make a lot of money.

 Charles Foster Kane: As Charles Foster Kane who owns eighty-two thousand, six hundred and thirty-four shares of public transit - you see, I do have a general idea of my holdings - I sympathize with you.
 Charles Foster Kane is a scoundrel.
 His paper should be run out of town.
 A committee should be formed to boycott him.
 You may, if you can form such a committee, put me down for a contribution of one thousand dollars.